 BROSSARD — Suburban shopping district Quartier DIX30 has a sprawling new 6,000-square-foot supper club on the premises.
-La Nuit Shanghai, supposedly takes inspiration from the Chinese city in the roaring 20’s, offering up entertainment from singers, burlesque dancers, and circus performers every night as diners sup on a menu of French and Chinese cuisine and some tea-based cocktails.
+La Nuit Shanghai supposedly takes inspiration from its namesake Chinese city and the roaring ‘20s, offering entertainment from singers, burlesque dancers, and circus performers every night as diners sup on a menu drawing from French and Chinese cuisines and featuring tea-based cocktails.

 La Nuit Shanghai is open Wednesday to Sunday, from 5 p.m. to 1 a.m., at 9140 Boulevard Leduc, Brossard.

 OLD MONTREAL — Earlier this month (on November 11), a swank new Italian restaurant swung open its doors in Old Montreal.
-Stellina hones in on lesser-seen pasta shapes like the triangoli (a triangular ravioli it fills with squash and lathers in a butter sage sauce) and the capunti (an Apulian style that resembles a bean pod, which it dresses in a sausage fennel sauce.)
-The project comes from restaurant group Novantuno (Fiorellino, Porchetta), and has chef Jonathan Agnello steering the kitchen.
+Stellina hones in on lesser-seen pasta shapes like the triangoli (a triangular ravioli it fills with squash and slathers in a butter sage sauce) and the capunti (an Apulian style that resembles a bean pod, which it dresses in a sausage fennel sauce).
+The project comes from the restaurant group Novantuno (Fiorellino, Porchetta) and has chef Jonathan Agnello steering the kitchen.
 Read more about the new restaurant here.

 Stellina is open Tuesday to Saturday, from 5 to 11 p.m. at 410 Saint-Jacques.